 So, lets look at helmet degradation in more detail.
 Forget what you have heard from your mates cousins sisters husband and let’s give you the facts.

-How long do motorcycle helmets last?
+How long before motorcycle helmets expire?

-Despite the short answer I wrote above for those in a hurry, it isn’t quite as simple as stating helmets expire in exactly 5 years.
+Despite the short answer I wrote above for those in a hurry, it isn’t quite as simple as stating motorcycle helmets expire in exactly 5 years.

 There are several really important considerations which can mean a helmet will last longer than a specific time or indeed need to be replaced sooner.